What is chronic urticaria (CU or CIU)?

 Because skin contains receptors for H1 and H2, treatment frequently involves taking both an H1 and H2 antihistamine.

 Mast cells release 3 known types of histamine, H1, H2, H3.
 It is believed there are also H4 and H5 histamine.
-Skin has receptors at least for H1 and H2.
+The skin has receptors at least for H1 and H2.
 Airways have receptors for H1, the gastrointestinal (GI) tract has receptors for H2, and the brain is believed to have H3

 Some people also benefit from the tricyclic antidepressant Doxepin.
-For CU, it is prescribed at a much lower dose than for depression, and works as both an H1 and H2 blocker.
+For CU, it is prescribed at a much lower dose than for depression and works as both an H1 and H2 blocker.

-Still others find that drugs like Gastrocrom, Zyflo and Accolate help.
+Still, others find that drugs like Gastrocrom, Zyflo, and Accolate help.
 Gastrocrom can also be made into a cream that helps the itching for many people.